khinds10/USBCArcade/README.md

 # Sound

-I have a cutout above the TV for the marquee which will hold an additional game decal and 2 stereo speakers.
+There's a cutout above the TV for the marquee which will hold an additional game decal and 2 stereo speakers.
 Use the 3D print surrounds to give the speakers a nice finished look, this avoids having to cut perfect circles.

 ![sound](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/sound/Sound1.jpg "sound1")